What Is a Landfill? A Guide to the Main Landfill Types

 - Run on, runoff and wind dispersal controls

 In addition to these design requirements, hazardous waste landfills are often inspected multiple times a year to make sure that the facility is up to code and the standards are top-notch.

 If you’re concerned you might be attempting to throw out a prohibited item, rest assured that it would be quite difficult for you to do.
 Hazardous waste is not collected curbside and only allowed in dumpsters with prior notification — and even then, it is very rarely allowed.

 While these are not officially sanctioned landfills by the EPA, many municipalities are starting to offer a place for organic materials to naturally decompose.
-These composting sites are on the rise because most standard landfills and transfer stations are not as accepting of organic materials like fruits, vegetables and, in particular, yard waste.
+These composting sites are on the rise because most standard landfills and transfer stations are not as accepting of organic materials like fruits, vegetables, and, in particular, yard waste disposal.
 “Some will [accept yard waste] at higher rates,” Morris said.
 “Some transfer stations will accept it, but not all.
 This is all dependent on your local municipality.”

 Common types of green waste include:

 Landfills have come a long way since they were first introduced, and they continue to evolve each day.
-With these continual improvements, you can be confident that no matter how you toss your trash — from renting a dumpster to taking it to a transfer station or landfill yourself — it’s going to be properly treated and taken care of to leave as little an environmental footprint as possible.
+With these continual improvements, you can be confident that no matter how you toss your trash — from pickup to the transfer station — it’s going to be properly treated and taken care of to leave as little an environmental footprint as possible.

 Rich is the chief operating officer of our Cleveland hauling company.
 With 30+ years of waste industry experience, he currently works at our headquarters near the shores of Lake Erie.
 A key member of our team, his expertise has helped to grow our dumpster business and achieve top-rated customer satisfaction.